Merging

 * @param medplum - The MedplumClient

 * @param sourcePatient - Source `Patient` resource.
-After this operation, no resources of the specified type will refer
+After this operation, no resources will refer to this `Patient`

 * @param targetPatient - Target `Patient` resource.
-After this operation, no resources of the specified type will refer
+After this operation, all clinical resources will refer to this `Patient`

 */